nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 # 1. Quick Start

-1. Ensure you have Java `11` or above installed in your Computer.
+1\.
+Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `commoncents.jar`.
+2\.
+Download the latest `commoncents.jar`.

-1. Copy the file to the folder you want to use as the _home folder_ for CommonCents.
+3\.
+Copy the file to the folder you want to use as the _home folder_ for _Common Cents_.

-1. Double-click the file to start the app.
+4\.
+Double-click the file to start the app.
 You should see the GUI similar to the one below in a few seconds (**Figure 1-1**).
 Note how the app contains some sample expenses and revenues.<br>

  ![Ui](images/Ui.png)
  <p align="center"> <sub> <b>Figure 1-1</b>: Default GUI </sub> </p>

-1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+5\.
+Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `add c/expense d/buy lunch a/5.20 t/food` : Adds an expense named "buy lunch" to the expense list.
    * `delete 1 c/expense` : Deletes the 1st entry in the expense list.
    * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6\.
+Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------
 [comment]: <> (Copy the blocks below and edit your message)